Civilian Jobs In Iraq And Afghanistan

 Security jobs Iraq are usually performed on military bases.
 When the military moves off of the base for maneuvers and patrols, some of the security personnel go with the military, usually as part of a large convoy.

 Be prepared to be miserably hot, live in a tent, and get shot at because you will be in a war zone.
 It seems obvious, yet so many civilians who come to Iraq and Afghanistan to work do not realize this.
 They come in to camp.
 The first attack happens within a day or two and they are on the first plane out of Iraq or Afghanistan.
 I have seen it happen over and over.

 Before you quit your job at home to go to Iraq or Afghanistan, think long and hard about it.
 Make up your mind that you will not take off at the first explosion or at the first bullet that, hopefully, whizzes on by you.

-For more information on my husband's Middle Eastern wartime experiences and additional warzone job information, you can check out his website.
+For more information on my husband's Middle Eastern wartime experiences and additional warzone job information, you can check out his stories on my blog.
 There are many helpful hints and lists of companies who are hiring right now.